 They are also the primary mechanism by which we do the total opposite.

 Effective meetings are about maximising positive value of meetings described above through efficiently (and recognisably) using participants’ time to add that value to themselves, to their work, and/or to others.
-Effective meetings are ones in which the yellow arrows in the diagram on the right actively strengthen and grow the other arrows.
+Effective meetings are ones in which the silver arrows in the diagram on the right actively strengthen and grow the other arrows.

 But what makes meetings effective?